brokkr/poca/README.md

  * **Manage your shows** by editing an easy-to-understand xml file.
 Or use the accompanying tool to add, delete, sort them, or get info about their publishing frequency, average episode length and more.
- * **... and find new ones** with the accompanying search tool using the Audiosear.ch API.

 Poca also: has excellent unicode support for feeds, filenames and tags, gets cover images for feeds, has the ability to spoof user agents, can pause your